- 2 Bedrooms

 During your Stay

-- To make sure no damages are associated with your stay, create a record of any trouble spots of the property.
-Contact the property manager right away to report your findings.
-If there is a disagreement about liability later, having the documented problems and contact attempts should be very helpful.
+- To make certain no damages are attributed to your visit, make a record of any trouble spots of the rental.
+Call the property manager right away to report your observations.
+This can protect against disagreements during checkout.

-- If you have any ambiguity about parking, policies of the house, condo access, swimming pool functions, etc... we suggest you ask the property manager promptly.
-A phone call can save hours of trouble.
+- If you have any ambiguity about parking, policies of the house, house access, pool functions, etc... we suggest you ask the rental manager immediately.
+A quick phone call helps prevent many head aches.

-- Be sure to protect the rental owner (and your things!) by keeping the vacation home secured while you are away, exactly like you would at home.
+- Enjoy your stay!
+Make sure to protect the property owner (and your things!) by keeping the vacation rental secured when you are away, exactly like you would at home.

-- Make a point to walk through the rental one final time and check for damages.
-We advise walking through with the rental manager wherever possible (this isn't always the case)..
-If the property owner is not available, make sure you take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and look for property damage.
+If possible, do this walk-out review with the property manager present.
+If the property manager is not available, ensure that you take photos of the property to record its condition.

 Hold a debrief with your travel companions.
-Did they enjoy their vacation?
-Hopefully this guide steered you to a great rental unit.
-Maybe the rental home wasn't ideal, and you will better know how to refine your search for the next trip.
+Did everybody have a good time?
+Hopefully this guide steered you to a fantastic vacation rental.
+Maybe the property was not quite right, and you will better know how to improve your search for the next vacation.

 - Pony Island Restaurant - 0.2 miles